skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer comforts him, "It's night Endo, give your eyes time to adjust."

-"No. I cannot see.", Endo insists.
+"No. I cannot see," Endo insists.

 Enoch brings his glowing mace near.
 Endo lifts his head to reveal that his eyes have been sewn shut.
-"Where is the prince?", Endo demands.
+Endo demands, "Where is the prince?"

 Despite his blindness, he doesn't seem to have lost his dedication to whatever task he was on.
 He then says he feels sick and starts